tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 ### Why are albums so strange?

-An album is multiple messages with pictures which are displayed like one message in Telegram apps.
+An album is a collection of multiple media messages (such as photos or videos) that are displayed as a single grouped message in Telegram apps.

 ### What are the file limits? { #file-limits }